julionery/julionery/README.md

 ### Hi there 👋

-I’m software engineer specialized in software development for internet and mobile devices.
+- :man_technologist: I’m software engineer specialized in software development for internet and mobile devices.

 - 🔭 I’m currently working on Lego Sitemas.

 - 🌱 I’m currently learning Node, React and React Native.

 <!--